 Dr. Alex Loth was born on July 22, 1984 in the district hospital in Arusha.
 He attended primary school there and later studied physics, chemistry and biology in high school, after which he went on to medical school for five years (2005-2010) in Muhimbili University of Health and Allied Sciences.

-Dr. Loth then spent his internship year at Muhimbili National Hospital and was later placed as a medical doctor in the Arusha region at a public hospital.
-After one year, he applied to work at the Muhimbili National Hospital in the unit of cardiology in internal medicine for both children and adults.
-Later, the cardiovascular department was established and they moved to a new building - what became the Jakaya Kikwete National Institute.
-From 2014-2017 Dr. Loth continued to pursue a masters of Medicine in Anesthesiology at Muhimbili University of Health and Allied Sciences.
+Dr. Loth then spent his internship year at Muhimbili National Hospital and was later placed as a medical doctor in the Arusha Regional Hospital.
+After one year, he applied to work at the Muhimbili National Hospital in the unit of cardiology for both children and adults.
+Later, the cardiovascular department was established and they moved to a new building - what became the Jakaya Kikwete Cardiac Institute.
+From 2014-2017 Dr. Loth continued to pursue a Master of Medicine in Anesthesiology at Muhimbili University of Health and Allied Sciences.

-Anesthesiology is a rare specialty in Tanzania and working out of a cardiovascular center as Dr. Loth does, he and his colleagues were expected to do a lot of procedures to adults and pediatrics - from cath lab to the theater.
-At the time of his specialization, the center had only two anesthesiologists, to perform general anesthesia and provide post-op care to patients in the ICU.
+Anesthesiology is a rare specialty in Tanzania and working out of a cardiovascular center as Dr. Loth does, he and his colleagues were expected to do a lot of procedures to adults and pediatrics - from cardiac catheterization laboratory to the operating theater.
+At the time of his specialization, the center had only two anesthesiologists to perform cardiac anesthesia and provide post-op care to patients in the ICU.

-“Save a Child’s Heart found me doing anesthetics in Jikaya Kikwete on a SACH mission two years ago.”
-Then, Dr. Loth worked alongside the team when they were present in Tanzania for a medical mission to assist Dr. Gowin Godfrey, Tanzania’s first fully-trained pediatric cardiac surgeon who spent five years in Israel.
-Dr. Loth continued, “we do not have the super-specialty yet [in Tanzania], I got interested to work with them learning new techniques and skills [...]
-When a mission comes, some other people do not participate - I usually make myself available during the missions - I’m interested in learning new things from different groups.
-I’m not exposed to that from home, so it is my learning opportunity - so I put effort and sacrifice, at least a whole week I should be there and luckily they let me and observe me.
-Last mission, I did most of the cases - [SACH doctors saw] me through from start to end."
+“Save a Child’s Heart found me doing anesthetics in Jakaya Kikwete Cardiac Institute on a SACH mission two years ago.”
+Then, Dr. Loth worked alongside the team when they were present in Tanzania for a medical mission to assist Dr. Godwin Godfrey, Tanzania’s first fully-trained pediatric cardiac surgeon who spent five years in Israel.
+Dr. Loth continued, “we do not have the super-specialty training yet [in Tanzania], I got interested to work with them learning new techniques and skills [...]
+When a mission comes, I usually make myself available and make a lot of effort to participate the whole week.
+Last mission, I worked hand in hand with the consultant cardiac anesthesiologist from the Wolfson Medical Center, he allowed me to take the lead in all cases from start to end.”